Danielratmiroff/terminaider/README.md

 - `--interface`, `-i`: Specify the AI interface to use (e.g., `groq` or `openai`).
 - `--version`, `-v`: Display the current version of Terminaider.

+>PD: Interface selection will be stored as default for future use.
+So you don't need to specify it everytime_
+>
+>Configuration file is located at `~/.config/terminaider/config.yaml`.

 ### 🔍 Code Analysis

-After discussing code with the AI, any provided code analysis will be displayed and copied to your clipboard for easy access.
+The AI will provide code analysis when necessary and automatically copy them to your clipboard for easy access.

 ## 🛠 Build Instructions

-Build Terminaider from source:
+Build from source:

 ### Clone the Repository